-- Academic IELTS: an overall band score of 7.0 with no individual score below 6.0; or - TOEFL: 600 on paper-based or 100 on Internetbased; or - PTE Academic: 68.
+- Academic IELTS: an overall band score of 7.0 with no individual score below 6.0: or - TOEFL: 600 on paper-based or 100 on Internetbased; or - PTE Academic: 68.

-Recommendations required. required:
+Recommendations required.

-Prerequisite A bachelor's degree with a major in anthropology, requirements biological sciences, genetics, geological sciences, neuroscience, psychology, or a related field from an accredited college or university.
+Prerequisite A bachelor's degree in anthropology, biological requirements sciences, geological sciences, psychology, or other cognate discipline from an accredited college or university.
+Advanced undergraduate coursework in one or more of the following subjects is desirable: biology, chemistry, biochemistry, physics, geoscience, and calculus.